 This study complements the existing literature on informality by measuring the informal sector wage gap in Brazil, South Africa and Mexico.
 Reported earnings have been adjusted to account for taxes paid in the formal sector.
 Fixed effects quantile estimations are used to perform a distributional analysis while accounting for workers' unobserved heterogeneity.
 A few interesting conclusions and policy implications are derived from this exercise.
-Firstly, our results conform to the stylized fact that workers in the formal sector have 'better' observed and unobserved characteristics at all points of the distribution.
+Firstly, our results conform to the stylized fact that workers in the formal sector have 'better' observed characteristics at all wage levels.
+They also point toward better unobserved characteristics, which seem to play an important role in explaining the informal sector wage penalty.
 Secondly, we illustrate the importance of distributional analyses.
 Standard measures of the informal sector penalty at the mean fail to capture the important within-group heterogeneity found in our results.
-Thirdly, the distributional pattern obtained by FE-QR is qualitatively similar across all countries.
+Interestingly, the distributional pattern obtained by FE-QR is qualitatively similar across all countries.
 Precisely, most of the wage gap at the top of the distribution disappears.
-In the lower part, and for younger workers at every quantile, large (unexplained) informal wage penalties remain and could be consistent with some segmentation for these workers (see Tannuri-Pianto and Pianto, 2002).26 The fact that the wage penalty is not constant shows that policies aimed to levy labor market regulations should not be applied in a blanket fashion.
+In the lower part, and for younger workers at every quantile, large (unexplained) informal wage penalties remain and could be consistent with some segmentation for these workers (see Tannuri-Pianto and Pianto, 2002).
+The fact that the wage penalty is not constant along the distribution shows that policies aimed to levy labor market regulations should not be applied in a blanket fashion.
 The key to better functioning and more equitable labor markets may also pertain to additional efforts towards building workers' capabilities.

 Some of the limitations of the present study are well-known.
 In particular, wage gap measures are only part of a more complete welfare analysis.
-As Badaoui et al. (2008), we have attempted to account for taxes to improve the rending of financial situations in both sectors.
-Yet some efforts should be made to account for all cash and non-pecuniary advantages attached to a particular sector.
+As Badaoui et al. (2008), we have attempted to account for taxes to improve the rending of financial situations in the formal sector.
+Yet some efforts should be made to account for other cash or non-pecuniary advantages attached to a particular sector.
 This is a considerable challenge, given data limitation and the difficulty to measure welfare (for instance to impute future benefits like pensions).
-Notwithstanding, Bourguignon et al. (2007) show that what makes the Brazilian distribution of income so unequal, in addition to the structure of returns to human capital, is the poor access to non-labor incomes like pensions.
+Still, this is an important one.
+Bourguignon et al. (2007) show for instance that what makes the Brazilian distribution of income so unequal, in addition to the structure of returns to human capital, is the poor access to non-labor incomes like pensions.

-Another issue is the potential limitations in the way unobserved heterogeneity is accounted for.
+Another issue concerns the potential limitations in the way unobserved heterogeneity and selection issues are accounted for.
 Firstly, while IV estimations face the usual problem of finding convincing instruments, the FE approach is potentially subject to measurement error, an issue carefully investigated in our analysis.
-Yet, it is encouraging to find that for Brazil, estimates obtained by IV-QR are relatively similar to ours when using FE-QR (cf. Tannuri-Pianto and Pianto, 2002).
+Yet it is encouraging to find that for Brazil, the pattern obtained by IV-QR (cf. Tannuri-Pianto and Pianto, 2002) is relatively similar to ours when using FE-QR.
 More systematic comparisons of the two methods for the same country and the same period should be carried out.
-Secondly, sector choice is not modelled in the present QR framework.
-To explicitly account for selection, instruments could be used in the FE model but would require time variation.
+Also, it is possible to combine the two approaches and to explicitly estimate sector selection in a first stage.
+While this is technically feasible in the FE-QR context (cf. Harding and Lamarche, 2008), this would however require instruments which vary over time and hence make the search for appropriate instruments even more challenging.
+Finally, the range of unobservables accounted for in our approach is naturally limited to time-invariant characteristics.
+While we account for important dimensions that are unlikely to change over the few years of our panels (talent, risk aversion, etc.), some other unobserved worker/job characteristics may change over a short period and may concern one sector more than the other (e.g., received training).
+These limitations should motivate future research.